jeffbarnes769/go/README.md

 # Multi-Stage Docker Builds

-Modify the Dockerfile for multi-stage docker build to reduce image size and vulnerabilities, with no change to the application code.
+Modify the Dockerfile for multi-stage docker build to reduce image size and vulnerabilities, with no change to 'hello world'.
 ```
 $ docker build -t hello:v2 .
 ```